 Baby passport photo rejected—what now?

-Post office passport photo rejected—now what?
+The post office passport photo was rejected.
+Now what?

-Online passport renewal photo rejected—what now?
+My online passport renewal photo was rejected.
+What now?

 Will my passport photo be rejected if I smile?

-Walgreens passport photo got rejected.
+My Walgreens passport photo was rejected.
 What now?

 Sylwia is a skilled writer with a BA in English Studies and an active SPJ member.
 For nearly three years now, she’s been writing captivating articles for international companies, turning her lifelong passion into a career.